 These are both signs that the egg is not quite fresh, but probably fine to eat.

 The last test is whether the egg stinks when you crack it; I sniffed at it, and the smell was absolutely fine.
 We ate this one last night with no adverse effects.

-The final test is for an odd colour; if there are spots in the egg, or it's green or some other unusual hue then it's best to discard it.
-I would throw it to the worm farm; they won't mind a few bacteria.
-Don't feed it to the dogs.
+The final test is for an odd colour; if there are spots in the egg, it's green or some other unusual hue then it's best to discard it.
+I would throw it to the worm farm; they will not mind a few bacteria.
+Do not feed it to the dogs.

 You can't help noticing that three of these yolks are decidedly dodgy.
 Interestingly they all passed the float test.
 The smell here was not pleasant and that, together with the integrity of the yolk are for me the most important factors in testing eggs for freshness.

 If you're seriously into the organic garden, then give consideration to the wonder of worm farms.
-They will turn all your kitchen waste into a rich organic plant food, and the worms will go to feed the chickens.
+They will turn all your kitchen-waste into a rich humus, and the wrigglies will go to feed the chickens.

 Chicken tractor design obviates the need for testing eggs for freshness; you know exactly where your hens are laying.